Antonio Lining

 Antonio Lining (born May 9, 1963, in Mindoro, Philippines) is a Filipino pool player, nicknamed "Nikoy".
 He is one of the few left-handed Asian players.
+Lining reached the semifinals of the WPA World Ten-Ball Championship in 2009 and the WPA World Nine-Ball Championship in 2010.

 Lining's most notable appearance was in the Motolite International Nine-ball Tournament in 2000, where he finished second to Francisco Bustamante, having beaten Efren Reyes in the quarter-finals.
+Also in 2000, Lining won the All Japan Championship Nine-ball, beating Chao Fong-pang in the final.

 At the 2002 Busan Asian Games, Lining and Bustamante won the gold medal at the nine-ball doubles event.

 Between 1992 and 2017, Lining has played in one or more of the All Japan Championship (Nine Ball), U.S. Open Championship (Nine Ball) and the World Pool Championship (Nine Ball).